Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Related Work

 \smallparagraph{Other divergences for regularization in RLHF} Some work has explored using divergences other than KL divergence for regularization in RLHF. \citet{go_aligning_2023} investigate using other $f$-divergences for aligning language models. \citet{wang_beyond_2023} explore generalizing direct preference optimization (DPO) \citep{rafailov_direct_2024}, a type of RLHF that leverages offline RL, to other $f$-divergences.
 The most relevant work to ours in this area is \citet{huang_correcting_2024}, which also proposes using $\chi^2$ divergence as a more theoretically grounded alternative to KL divergence for regularization in RLHF.
 Our work differs from theirs in several key aspects: we address reward hacking in general rather than focussing specifically on learning from preference data; we use online RL instead of their DPO-like algorithm; and, we validate our approach through experiments in realistic environments while their work is primarily theoretical.

-\smallparagraph{Applications of occupancy measure regularization} Occupancy measure regularization and optimization have been used for a variety of purposes.
-GAIL \citep{ho_generative_2016} is an algorithm for robust imitation learning that aims to match the imitator's occupancy measure to that of the demonstrator. \citet{kang_policy_2018} combines GAIL with a reward function to efficiently explore using human data.
-Another line of work aims to find a policy with the highest-entropy occupancy measure for the purpose of exploring the state space \citep{hazan_provably_2019, lee_efficient_2020, nedergaard_k-means_2023}.
+\smallparagraph{Applications of occupancy measure regularization} Occupancy measure regularization and optimization have been used for a variety of purposes, including imitation learning \citep{ho_generative_2016} and efficient exploration \citet{kang_policy_2018,hazan_provably_2019, lee_efficient_2020, nedergaard_k-means_2023}.
 Various types of distributional regularization are used in model-based RL since learned models may not generalize out-of-distribution \citep{yang_regularizing_2022}.

 \smallparagraph{Offline reinforcement learning} Our work bears a superficial resemblance to prior work in offline RL, where algorithms commonly use occupancy measure or action distribution-based regularization to constrain the learned policy within the training data distribution \citep{fujimoto_off-policy_2019,lee_coptidice_2022, mandal_performative_2023,he_survey_2023, cheng_adversarially_2022, rashidinejad_bridging_2023, xie_bellman-consistent_2023}.
 However, the settings are fundamentally different: while offline RL is limited by a lack of coverage in the training data, the difficulty in our setting is that the reward function is misspecified.
 While it might be possible to avoid reward hacking by using offline RL algorithms, we leave this to future work and focus on regularization-based approaches in the online RL setting.